zznffp/POSTER-V2-ResNet18/README.md

-# POSTER V2-ResNet18
+# POSTER V2-ResNet18 with DR-CAC

 This repository provides the PyTorch implementation of the manuscript:

 **Discrepancy-Regulated Cross-Attention Consistency for Efficient Facial Expression Recognition**

 The proposed method trains a lightweight **POSTER V2-ResNet18** model for facial expression recognition (FER).
-The training framework combines logits distillation, feature representation alignment, and Discrepancy-Regulated Cross-Attention Consistency (DR-CAC).
-During inference, only POSTER V2-ResNet18 is used.
+Its core training mechanism is **Discrepancy-Regulated Cross-Attention Consistency (DR-CAC)**, which regulates internal cross-attention consistency between original and horizontally flipped inputs according to the aligned discrepancy of the same sample and spatial scale.
+DR-CAC is jointly optimized with logits distillation and feature representation alignment.
+During inference, only the standard POSTER V2-ResNet18 classification path is retained.

 ## Requirements